 Here are Release Notes for recent features and improvements to Cloudability.
 You can also read about major feature announcements on the blog.

-The Vendor Credentials page has also received a full overhaul, making it simple to see and filter the accounts you have yet to credential.
-We clearly identify exactly what AWS API access each credential provides and which Cloudability features are unlocked by those API endpoints.
+We also updated our Vendor Credentials page, making it simple to see and filter the account(s) you have yet to credential.
+We clearly identify exactly what AWS API access each credential provides and the Cloudability features those API endpoints unlock.

 - Support for 3-year, no-upfront Standard RIs in the RI Planner: Our RI Planner now supports the new 3-year, no-upfront Standard Reserved Instances, within 2 weeks of Amazon’s announcement of this new RI option.